In 2016, we made the decision to remove meat and fish from our on-site food offering, for both the public and our festival staff.

-How will this decision affect choice onsite and value?
+How DOES THIS decision affect choice onsite and value?

-We will be working with our cafe’s to provide a genuinely exciting and diverse menu.
-It’s worth noting that about 70% of cafe’s were non-meat in 2015 in any case.
-We will also be working to improve value for money and affordability – essentially, meat is more expensive.
+We are working alongside our traders to provide a genuinely exciting and diverse menu.
+It’s worth noting that about 70% of our food offering on site was meat free prior to this decision anyway.
+We also continue to work on improving value for money and affordability – essentially, meat is more expensive.
 Its a challenge, and sometimes there’s more preparation involved in more interesting menu options, but we will work hard with our cafes to move in this direction.

 Where can we find out more about the impacts of agribusiness?

 We have found a few sources, which we think are worth watching or reading, which you can make your own mind up about.
 Over the year, we will be exploring the many specific issues relating to food, and working with various existing projects and partners to explore more sustainable approaches.
 As we go, we will share many more sources between us, so please share!